What Type Of Shareholders Make Up Harvard Bioscience, Inc.'s (NASDAQ:HBIO) Share Registry?

 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

-We can see that Harvard Bioscience does have institutional investors; and they hold a good portion of the company's stock.
+As you can see, institutional investors have a fair amount of stake in Harvard Bioscience.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Harvard Bioscience's earnings history below.
 Of course, the future is what really matters.

 Insider Ownership Of Harvard Bioscience